ssergio198/ssergio198/README.md

 }
 ```

-I am a tech enthusiast who loves to learn about new things.
+I ❤ to learn about new things.
 I am also use to be full-stack developer and a mistake maker 😊 with 10+ years of hands-on experience designing, developing, and
 implementing applications and solutions using different programming languages.